gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 ### Using set without discard random numbers

 There is a method to choose items with `set` without discarding random numbers generated.
 This reduces the time complexity of algorithm.
-At the end of each interation, the algorithm always insert an item into the set.
+At the end of each iteration, the algorithm always insert an item into the set.
 If the current item has already in the set, it will insert current iteration index.